 Denatured Africa by Daniel W Streeter (1926).
 With humour and wit, the author recounts how he realized at the age of thirty-nine, that he had never been anywhere, and so he decided to travel to Africa.
 It is a hilarious look at the great white hunter and will be welcomed by all armchair adventurers who are interested in knowing how close an inferiority complex can approach a rhino without fatal results.
+Free eBook

 Camels! by Daniel W Streeter (1927) is another humorous look at discomforts on 1920s travel up the Blue Nile, then east toward the Ethiopian border.
 "The Nile is the mother of all Egypt.
 The father's identity remains vague."

-An Arctic Rodeo by Daniel W Streeter (1929) is an account featuring the Montana cowboy, Carl Dunrud, who came aboard the arctic exploration vessel specifically for the purpose of roping and bringing back alive polar bears and the like.
+An Arctic Rodeo by Daniel W Streeter (1929) is an account featuring the Montana cowboy, Carl Dunrud, who came aboard the arctic exploration vessel specifically for the purpose of roping and bringing back live polar bears and the like.
 Free eBook